Skip to main content

 MAO inhibitors such as selegiline should not be used within 14 days of Lexapro or Zoloft; the combination may increase the risk of serotonin syndrome, a life-threatening medical emergency due to a buildup of serotonin.

-Triptans used to treat migraines, such as Imitrex (sumatriptan), as well as other antidepressants, such as Elavil or Cymbalta, should not be used in combination with Lexapro or Zoloft due to the risk of serotonin syndrome.
+Triptans used to treat migraines, such as Imitrex (sumatriptan), as well as other antidepressants, such as Elavil or Cymbalta, require caution or should not be used in combination with Lexapro or Zoloft due to the risk of serotonin syndrome.

 Other drugs that may interact with Lexapro or Zoloft include macrolide antibiotics such as Zithromax, NSAIDs (non-steroidal anti-inflammatory drugs) such as Mobic, or painkillers such as Ultram.